Want to learn all about the most popular rifle calibers? You’re in the right place!

 - Velocity: Speed of the bullet in feet/sec

 - Energy: Measured in Joules (J), a rough approximation for the power of the round

-Let’s get to it!
+Let’s get to it with our first part…

 Called the “twenty-two” long rifle, it’s a “rimfire” cartridge instead of “centerfire” because the firing pin hits the rim of the case instead of…the center.